-An above confining zone (ACZ) well will be drilled for the project (40 CFR 146.90 (d)) near the injection well to monitor the aquifers immediately above the confining layer.
-If there is CO2 or brine migration out of the storage formation along the injection wellbore into a deep permeable water zone, this well will provide opportunity to identify its presence.
-This well will allow for pressure and temperature monitoring as well as periodic fluid sampling in the deepest USDW (an independent deep groundwater well may be drilled for fluid sampling if it provides a more efficient sampling procedure).
-Pressure sensors will be placed on the outside of the casing of the ACZ well to allow continuous pressure measurements within the first permeable layer above the confining layer.
-The sensors will be real-time surface readout sensors connected and recorded through the Supervisory Control and Data Acquisition (SCADA) system.
+A deep, above confining zone (ACZ) groundwater well will be drilled for the project (40 CFR 146.90 (d)) near the injection well to monitor the aquifers immediately above the confining layer in the event that there is CO2 or brine migration out of the storage formation along the injection wellbore (Figure 2).
+This well will allow for pressure and temperature monitoring as well as periodic fluid sampling in the deepest USDW.
+The well will be equipped with memory-style pressure gauges in the tubing string, such as Pioneer Petrotech PPS25 or similar, that record data every 60 seconds.
+The well will be configured in such a way as to isolate these formations such that the gauges measure the pressure from each interval separately.
+The well will also be equipped with fiber optic (FO) cable installed behind the casing for continuous distributed temperature sensing (DTS).
 A bailer system will be used to collect the fluid samples to evaluate geochemical changes in groundwater fluids.
 Samples will be analyzed for field constituents using a calibrated water quality meter (Horiba U-53, or similar).
 The geochemical analyses will be performed by Intertek Laboratories, or a similar laboratory.
 The isotopic analyses will be performed by Isotech Laboratories, or a similar laboratory.

-CO2 or brine migration into the USDW will most likely be first identified through pressure changes.
+CO2 or brine migration into the deepest USDW will most likely be first identified through pressure changes in the formation.
 The presence of CO2 or brine in the overlying aquifers can be further confirmed through aqueous geochemistry data and analysis of isotopes.
-If deep early-detection monitoring data in the ACZ well indicate that CO2 has migrated out of the storage formation, it will trigger external well integrity testing of the injection and deep monitoring wells.
-It may also trigger a time-lapse borehole seismic vertical seismic profile (VSP) survey earlier than initially planned.
+If deep early-detection monitoring data indicate that CO2 has migrated out of the primary storage formation, it will trigger external well integrity testing of the injection and deep monitoring wells.
+It may also trigger a time-lapse borehole seismic VSP survey earlier than initially planned.